Joy Division (2006 film): 1944/1945

 Meanwhile, Thomas's hometown is devastated by Soviet artillery and then attacked by Soviet troops who quickly overrun the town's weak defenses.
 The invading soldiers kill and loot.
 Melanie and her family are found and lined up on their knees.
 Melanie's grandfather, mother, and father are all killed.
-Melanie gets abused and raped by the soldiers but manages to escape unsuccessfully.
+Melanie gets abused and raped by the soldiers and attempts to escape unsuccessfully.

 Days later, Thomas sees Melanie step off from a refugee lorry.
 She was left for dead, and found by retreating soldiers.
 Thomas embraces her but she is in a state of shock.
-The two take refuge under a staircase but found in the morning by Russian soldiers assaulting the town.
+The two take refuge under a staircase but are discovered in the morning by Russian soldiers assaulting the town.
 Thomas then tries to kill them with his knife, but there's no point.
 They start beating Thomas but stop when Melanie offers herself in exchange for Thomas.
 The soldiers agree and leave with Melanie.
 Thomas then picks up his knife while the soldiers are leaving, drunk.
 He hears Melanie scream and sees a soldier pursuing her up the stairs and shooting at her.
 Thomas runs up to protect her, reaches the soldier and stabs him, killing him.
 But Melanie is also dead.
 An anguished Thomas sits at a roadside on the edge of the destroyed town.
 A tank pulls up next to him and Tanya (Kincso Petho), a Commissar, dismounts and sits next to Thomas.
 Tanya tells him that Stalin provides for orphans and invites him to join on her journey back home.
 Thomas obliges and aboard the tank with Tanya heads towards Russia.